-Effekt: Type- and Effect-safe, Extensible Effect Handlers in Scala
+Effekt: Capability-Passing Style for Type- and Effect-Safe, Extensible Effect Handlers in Scala

 by Jonathan Immanuel Brachthäuser, Philipp Schuster, and Klaus Ostermann